CommandPost/FCPCafe/docs/wishlist.md

 ---

 !!!success Want to add something to the Wish List?
-Create a free GitHub account then [click here](https://github.com/CommandPost/FCPCafe/issues/new?assignees=&labels=&projects=&template=feature-request.md&title=)!
+Create a free GitHub account then [propose it](https://github.com/CommandPost/FCPCafe/issues/new?assignees=&labels=&projects=&template=feature-request.md&title=)!
 !!!

 ---